-You can add most of your Mastercard® and Visa debit or credit cards to Curve.
+You can add most of your Mastercard®,Visa, Diners Club or Discover debit or credit cards to Curve.

 We don’t have a direct relationship with any card issuers or banks, and using Curve doesn’t change the relationship you have with your banks and credit card providers.